Manager support

 Manager and participant reviewing a development thread together

-Support the real conversation layer without turning the product into a coaching substitute.
+Support the next development conversation without turning the product into a coaching substitute.

 When this layer helps most